GuillaumeDD/dialign/examples/README.md

    - `Voc.
 Overlap S1`: relative shared vocabulary by S1
    - `Voc.
 Overlap S2`: relative shared vocabulary by S2
 - Measures related to the self-repetition behaviour
-   - `SR/S1/ELS`: the number of items in the self-expression lexicon for `S1`
+   - `SR/S1/ELS`: the number of items in the self-repetition lexicon for `S1`
    - `SR/S1/EV`: Self-Expression Variety (SEV) for `S1`
    - `SR/S1/ER`: Self-Expression Repetition (SER) for `S1`
-   - `SR/S1/ENTR`: complexity of the self-expression repetitions for `S1`
+   - `SR/S1/ENTR`: complexity of the self-repetitions for `S1`
    - `SR/S1/L`: average length in tokens of the self-repetitions for `S1`
    - `SR/S1/LMAX`: maximum length in token of the self-repetitions for `S1`
-   - `SR/S2/ELS`: the number of items in the self-expression lexicon for `S2`
+   - `SR/S2/ELS`: the number of items in the self-repetition lexicon for `S2`
    - `SR/S2/EV`: Self-Expression Variety (SEV) for `S2`
    - `SR/S2/ER`: Self-Expression Repetition (SER) for `S2`
-   - `SR/S2/ENTR`: complexity of the self-expression repetitions for `S2`
+   - `SR/S2/ENTR`: complexity of the self-repetitions for `S2`
    - `SR/S2/L`: average length in tokens of the self-repetitions for `S2`
    - `SR/S2/LMAX`: maximum length in token of the self-repetitions for `S2`